ratnesh1253/ratnesh1253/README.md

 ## Skills and Interests

-- 🔧 Proficient in C, C++, Python, and Java.
+- 🔧 Proficient in C, C++, Python and Java.
 - 🚀 Actively working on my software development skills in C, C++, Python, Java, HTML, CSS, and JavaScript.
 - 💻 Exploring the world of coding and development.
 - 🌐 Building web applications with HTML, CSS, and JavaScript.